hassio-addons/addon-ssh/README.md

 to authenticate with a password.
 We would highly recommend not to use this option from a security point of view.

+**Note**: _The password will be checked against HaveIBeenPwned.
+If it is listed, the add-on will not start._

 #### Option `ssh` `authorized_keys`

 Add one or more public keys to your SSH server to use with authentication.